abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 #### Test Case <serial number of test case for current test file>:
      * Description: <test case description>
-     * Rationale: <Write a brief rationale for why the test is important>
 ```

 **note that this is only and example and you have to use real content here that you generated in last step. treat `<>` as placeholder.**